kleithegreat/second-brain/tamu/3S24/CSCE_312/notes/vahid_ch1-5.md

     - Start with the circuit, and convert to equations, then to a truth table
     - If the truth table matches the desired truth table, then the circuit is correct
 - However, if people start with equations instead of truth tables, it can be hard to check the circuit
-> Canonical forms can be massive for large functions, so it is not practical to use them to check circuits
+> Canonical forms can be massive for large functions since they describe truth tables line by line, so it is not practical to use them to check circuits
 - Thus, people often use **simulation** to check circuits, with the help of a computer
 - A **schematic capture tool** helps people draw circuits on computers and test them
 - Once a circuit is drawn, the schematic capture tool can simulate the circuit